slamora/brackets-wiki/Live-Development:-lifecycle-research-and-future-directions.md

 Safari uses the same protocol as Chrome (at least, it did when both browsers were based on WebKit).
 But, [Safari on iOS uses a different transport for the protocol](http://stackoverflow.com/questions/11361822/debug-ios-67-mobile-safari-using-the-chrome-devtools).
 If we want to support an in-browser Brackets, we may find ourselves needing to implement a different transport, one that proxies all of the messages through a separate server in order to deal with security restrictions.
 If we proxy all of the messages to a server in another location from the user, then we start having to think about the latency involved.

 Choosing how we transport protocol messages is going to depend again on our target browsers, and also on other constraints such as latency.

+## Live Development Managed with Unprivileged Scripts

+Brackets today uses a communication path for live development that looks like this:

+`Brackets API -> Chrome Protocol -> Web Socket Connection -> Chrome Debugger -> User's Previewed Content`

+One way we could imagine changing it could be:

+`Brackets API -> Chrome Protocol -> Web Socket Connection -> Any Browser with User's Previewed Content with injected JavaScript`

+In other words, we go from using the *privileged* browser debugger connection to using *unprivileged* cross-browser compatible scripts that we inject in the page.
+If we took a route like this, we can still implement the following Live Development features:

+* Live CSS
+* Highlight
+* Live HTML
+* Browser-side UI that can send changes back to Brackets (future feature)

+Features that we would **not** be able to implement as easily:

+* JavaScript debugging (from Brackets – the browser's built-in tools will still work)
+* JavaScript code swapping

+(Note: I write "as easily" because these features *could* be implemented via code rewriting, but that is significantly more complicated than making use of the built-in APIs for these features and would likely not perform nearly as well.)

 ## Conclusion